-Investment in subsidiary undertakings is shown at cost in the Company's financial statements.
-Where an indication of impairment exists, the recoverable amount of the investment is assessed.
-Where the recoverable amount of the investment is less than its carrying amount, the investment is written down immediately to its recoverable amount and the impairment loss is recognised as an expense in profit or loss.
+investment in subsidiary undertailings is shown at cost in the Company's financial statements.
+Where an indication of impairment exists, the recoverable amount of the investment is less than its carrying amount, the investment is written down immediately to its recoverable amount and the impairment loss is recognised as an expense in profit or loss.